uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - new assembly instruction ASSERT_STATIC (\<condition>) which asserts an expression statically, in this case at instantiation time
   - maybe also the possibility to define code for emitting assembly instructions
     - this could be done by a new instruction called EMIT_INSTRUCTION
+  - special annotation for return value target parameter ('->' \<target>), with possibility for multiple targets

 ## PyASM